Thursday, June 29, 2017

 Press 1 for...

 Nope, there's none of that with Automation #496 because this intro is based on Rick Dangerous.
-Well, there's no interaction and little to do other than walk and climb ladders but it's still a cool alternative compared to what we would have expected back then.
-Control Ricky D. with the joystick and entering a doorway selects a game to play!!
+Well, there's no actual interaction and little to do other than walk and climb ladders.
+But it's a cool alternative compared to the usual menus we would have seen.
+Just control Ricky D. with the joystick, and enter a doorway to select a game to play!!

 Monday, June 19, 2017